Lissy93/dashy/docs/privacy.md

 When the application loads, it checks for updates.
 The results of which are displayed in the config menu of the UI.
 This was implemented because using a very outdated version of Dashy may have unfixed issues.
 Your version is fetched from the source (local request), but the latest version is fetched from GitHub, which is an external request.
 This can be disabled by setting `appConfig.disableUpdateChecks: true`

 ### Anonymous Error Reporting
 Error reporting is disabled by default, and no data will ever be sent without your explicit consent.
 In fact, the error tracking method will not even be imported unless you have actively enabled it.
-[Sentry](https://github.com/getsentry/sentry) is used for this, it's an open source error tracking and performance monitoring tool, which is used to identify any errors which occur in the production app (if you enable it).
+[Sentry](https://github.com/getsentry/sentry) is used for this, it's an open source error tracking and performance monitoring tool, which is used to identify any issues which occur in the production app (if you enable it).

 The crash report includes the file or line of code that triggered the error, and a 2-layer deep stack trace.
 Reoccurring errors will also include the following user information: OS type (Mac, Windows, Linux, Android or iOS) and browser type (Firefox, Chrome, IE, Safari).
 Data scrubbing is enabled.
 IP address will not be stored.
 If any potentially identifiable data ever finds its way into a crash report, it will be automatically and permanently erased.
 All statistics collected are anonomized and stored securely, and ae automatically deleted after 14 days.
 For more about privacy and security, see the [Sentry Docs](https://sentry.io/security/).

 Enabling anonymous error reporting helps me to discover bugs I was unaware of, and then fix them, in order to make Dashy more reliable long term.
 Error reporting is activated  by setting `appConfig.enableErrorReporting: true`.

+If you need to monitor bugs yourself, then you can [self-host your own Sentry Server](https://develop.sentry.dev/self-hosted/), and use it by setting `appConfig.sentryDsn` to your Sentry instances [Data Source Name](https://docs.sentry.io/product/sentry-basics/dsn-explainer/), then just enable error reporting in Dashy.

 ---

+## Local Storage
+In order for user preferences to be persisted between sessions, certain data needs to be stored in the browsers local storage.
+No personal info is kept here, none of this data can be accessed by other domains, and no data is ever sent to any server without your prior consent.
+You can view your browsers session storage by opening up the dev tools (F12) --> Application --> Storage.

+The following section outlines all data that is stored in the browsers, as cookies or local storage.

+#### Cookies
+- `AUTH_TOKEN` - A unique token, generated from a hash of users credentials, to verify they are authenticated.
+Only used when auth is enabled

+#### Local Storage
+- `LANGUAGE` - The locale to show app text in
+- `HIDE_WELCOME_BANNER` - Set to true once user dismissed welcome message, so that it's not shown again
+- `LAYOUT_ORIENTATION` - Preferred section layout, either horizontal, vertical or auto
+- `COLLAPSE_STATE` - Remembers which sections are collapsed
+- `ICON_SIZE` - Size of items, either small, medium or large
+- `THEME: 'theme` - Users applied theme
+- `CUSTOM_COLORS` - Any color modifications made to a given theme
+- `BACKUP_ID` - If a backup has been made, the ID is stored here
+- `BACKUP_HASH` - A unique hash of the previous backups meta data
+- `HIDE_SETTINGS` - Lets user hide or show the settings menu
+- `USERNAME` - If user logged in, store username in order to welcome them
+- `CONF_SECTIONS` - Array of sections, only used when user applies changes locally
+- `PAGE_INFO` - Config page info, only used when user applies changes locally
+- `APP_CONFIG` - App config, only used when user applies changes locally

+---

 ## Dependencies
-As with most web projects, Dashy relies on several [dependencies](https://github.com/Lissy93/dashy/blob/master/docs/credits.md#dependencies-).
+As with most web projects, Dashy relies on several [dependencies](https://github.com/Lissy93/dashy/blob/master/docs/credits#dependencies-).
 For links to each, and a breakdown of their licenses, please see [Legal](https://github.com/Lissy93/dashy/blob/master/.github/LEGAL).

 Dependencies can introduce security vulnerabilities, but since all these packages are open source any issues are usually very quickly spotted.
 Dashy is using Snyk for dependency security monitoring, and you can see [the latest report here](https://snyk.io/test/github/lissy93/dashy).
+If any issue is detected by Snyk, a note about it will appear at the top of the Reamde, and will usually be fixed within 48 hours.

+Note that packages listed under `deDependencies` section are only used for building the project, and are not included in the production environment.

 ---